 What are the mashed turnips?
-A variety of potatoes that are turned into a pulp – much like a turnip (Indian salgam) – and then further cooked into a portion of nutritious food, that are called mashed turnips.
+A variety of potatoes are turned into a pulp – much like a turnip (Indian salgam) – and then further cooked into a portion of nutritious food, which is called mashed turnips.

 These unripe potatoes are used to make turnips for harvest and to be prepared as a great side dish with any number of recipes.
 The Indian people called it salgam.

 The turnip is an underground root vegetable commonly cultivated in cool, temperate climates worldwide for its round, white fleshy taproots.

 The common name turnip is probably a combination of turnips and as in turn/rounded off a lathe.
 Sometimes the turnips are eaten raw, sometimes they are cooked, mashed, or served as Irish lamb turnips stews, soup of turnips, and vegetable dishes.

 The turnip appears as a small, dark brown-colored bean with a stem similar in shape to a small, red pepper.
 There is no taste, as the bean is bitter, but does not have a distinct odor that one would associate with cabbage.